A1337CBS/Jpeg-Carver/README.md

 ## Features
-* Three modes of operation:
+* Four modes of operation:
 1) Single image carving from fragment of jpeg
 2) Storage carving of files recovered from media
 3) Network packets carving
+4) Check if an image fragment is jpeg or not

 * Extracts huffman tables if available in file fragment and saves it for future use.

 * Display extracted image in the GUI window (supports only Jpeg Carving(Single image) mode for now )

 ## How to use
-This project has two parts, a CLI program (mostly for experimenting) and a GUI.
+This project was tested on Windows 10 and has two parts, a CLI program (mostly for experimenting) and a GUI.
 To use the GUI follow the following steps:
 * Select a mode from the three modes of operation (e.g Jpeg Carving(Single image))
 * Select input file path (e.g choose raw_dragon from Sampledata folder given in this repository)
 * Click on run